London Writers Society

 Read this page for a quick introduction to the society.
 You can also connect via newsletter.
 Welcome!

 The London Writers Society provides information, community, and exposure for new and experienced writers–and all people interested in writing–in and around London, Canada.

 Free and open to the public, our general membership meetings are a great place to meet other writers.
 These monthly meetings feature a variety of events ranging from guest speakers to mini-workshops to writing exercises.

-Location: Beginning fresh in 2016, we have moved up to a bigger and better venue: the Stevenson & Hunt Room at the Central Library (251 Dundas Street, London, ON).
+Location: Our General Membership Meetings venue is the Stevenson & Hunt Room at the Central Library (251 Dundas Street, London, ON).
 Map.

-Dates and Time: Also beginning in 2016, we have evolved our meet times.
-Our general membership meets are now the third Tuesday of each month (except August) from 6:30 to 8:45 pm.
+Dates and Time: Our General Membership Meetings are the third Tuesday of each month (except August and December) from 6:30 to 8:45 pm.

 For many members, critique groups are a key attraction of the London Writers Society.
 They bring writers together with peers for face-to-face comments and suggestions on their works in progress.